SHLD1: Domains

-Post-Translational Modifications
+Post-translational modifications

 There are many phosphorylation sites targeted by unspecified serine kinases.
 C20orf196 is predicted to have one SUMOylation site at amino acid 203 and one N-glycosylation site at amino acid 69.
 C20orf196 is predicted to have two ubiquitination sites at amino acids 84 and 139.

-Secondary Structure
+Secondary structure

 Several modeling programs predicted a secondary structure containing alpha helix, beta sheet, and coil regions.
 CFSSP has predicted that C20orf196 secondary structure is 57.1% alpha helices, 48.8% beta strands, and 16.6% beta turns.

-Protein Interactions
+Protein interactions

-Several databases citing yeast two-hybrid screenings have found C20orf196 to interact with PRMT1, QARS, MAD2L2, and CUL3.
+Several databases citing yeast two-hybrid screenings have found C20orf196 to interact with PRMT1, QARS1, MAD2L2, and CUL3.
 C20orf196 functionally interacts with REV7, SHLD2, and SHLD3 in the shieldin complex within the DNA repair network.

-Homology and Evolution
+Homology and evolution

 Orthologs

 C20orf196 gene orthologs are found in species including mammals, birds, reptiles, and amphibians.
 C20orf196 has distant orthologs in bony fish and cartilaginous fish.
 There are no invertebrate orthologs.
 Orthologs are found in 163 organisms.